ef4/relativity/README.md

-*This is a work in progress, not fully implemented yet.*
+*This is an essentially complete implementation of Interval Tree Clocks.
+But I haven't yet deployed it in anger, and it lacks some niceties, like an efficient binary packed format.*

 Interval Tree Clocks for Javascript
 ===================================